Final Fantasy Tactics Advance: Gameplay

 Units have access to a character class-based Job system, with elements such as unit statistics, armour combatability and the types of abilities available tied to certain jobs.
 Unit jobs have specialized abilities, such as Thieves being able to steal from other units and Ninjas having high speed.
-Some jobs are better suited for or exclusive to one of the fice races populating Ivalice.
+Some jobs are better suited for or exclusive to one of the five races populating Ivalice.
 Units can learn abilities by equipping weapons and equipment associated with an ability that are won in combat or purchased at in-game shops.
 After wearing it for a number of battles, the unit learns the ability permanently.
 Mastered abilities are also retained after changing job roles, and more jobs can be unlocked as characters gain experience and abilities.

 In most battles, combat is overseen by a neutral Judge who handles the Law system, which imposes restrictions on available actions; these can include prohibiting the use of certain spells, item usage, or attacks with particular weapons.
 Depending on the type and frequently of violating the Law, the Judge uses a yellow card to inflict a punishment such as lowering hit chance, while a red card causes the unit to be taken from the battlefield.
-Following the Laws reward and killing enemy units reward Judge Points (JP), which are used to perform special attacks or summon Totomas, the game's version of summoned monsters.
+Following the Laws reward and killing enemy units reward Judge Points (JP), which are used to perform special attacks or summon totemas, the game's version of summoned monsters.
 In areas controlled by Judges, defeated units are revived after combat is finished.
 After a point in the game, players can use special Law cards to both set their own Laws and erase existing Laws.
 Some areas of the world are not overseen by the Judges, which removes their associated mechanics.

 The game features a multiplayer option where two players can connect their Game Boy Advance (GBA) systems via link cable.
 When linked, players can exchange units and items, and either collaborate on missions or fight each other.
 Powerful items can be unlocked for players by engaging in the multiplayer.
 Completing missions rewards players with in-game currency (gil), which is used to buy equipment, items, and new missions.
 If all player units are defeated in combat in some missions, or Marche is imprisoned for violating a Law, the game ends.
 In most cases, losing does not end the game, but the mission is considered a failure.